sebas1705sanchez/proyecto4/README.md

-To use this projecto you have to follow the next steps:
+To use this project you have to follow the next steps:

 - `npm install`